 This reduced my list drastically to 10 different companies offering an unlock service.

 I then decided to find out what customers thought of them by reviewing feedback left on TrustPilot, RipooffReport, and TrustmarkReviews.
 This reduced my list down to 4 finalists who I wanted to test thoroughly.

 I decided to enlist the help of my vibrant community here at iChimp.
-I asked for readers that wanted to unlock their iPhone to get in touch.
+I asked for readers that wanted to unlock iPhone 6 to get in touch.
 I tried to select people located all around the world.
 I believed this reflected my readers and also thoroughly tested the quality of the services provided.

 I ended up with 16 volunteers with the following models:

 - iPhone 6

 - iPhone 6S